rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Highlights**:
-- Deepened relations with close friends in the math and cs community, and finally met the honors physics kids in Physics 65 which was nice
+- Deepened relations with close friends in the Math and CS communities, and finally met the Physics kids in the honors sequence which was nice
 - Found my academic limits, learned a ton of cool material, and drank the firehose of knowledge with the highest density of intellectually fun classes I've taken at Stanford
-- Realized pretty clearly, that being a great theory PhD in Math was out of the question -- the classmates in my twelve student topology course somehow self-selected quite strong that quarter, to the point where I felt talent-wise near the bottom quartile of the class.
+- Realized pretty clearly, that being a great theory PhD in Math was out of the question -- the classmates in my twelve student Differential Topology course somehow self-selected quite strong that quarter, to the point where I felt talent-wise near the bottom quartile of the class.
 This was a great wake-up call looking back (at the time, was quite upset), as it really helped me bias towards more realistic paths

 **Mistakes**:
-- Didn't touch grass enough or see the sun in beautiful spring weather
+- Didn't touch grass enough or see the sun in beautiful Spring weather
 - Didn't give myself enough free time to relax and reflect which had mental health tolls

 # Summer 2018